christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 * **Joy of Problem Solving:** I highly doubt anyone can become a really good programmer without deeply enjoying solving difficult problems that stretch their abilities to the max.
 The longer you stick with a problem before getting it, the greater the thrill you'll have and the deeper your learning will be.
 * **Play and Curiosity:** Great programmers love playing around with code.
 As they learn, they try new things out on hunches just to see what might work.
 Even when they get something right, they play around with it a bit more just to see what happens.
 This is similar to how babies learn to stand and walk.
 Babies fall down over and over again as they try to stand.
 Eventually, when they finally get it, they don't stop; instead, they try to walk, which inevitably leads to more falling.
 Yet, they keep at it, driven by some strange playful curiosity about the world around them.
 Never satisfied with their progress, they press on, eventually learning to walk and even run.
 This, I think, is the way to approach learning programming--with a playful and unquenchable curiosity.
 * **Logic:** The types of problems you'll encounter in programming are very logical in nature.
 The type of logic you'll encounter doesn't come naturally to most people, but the more you practice, the easier it becomes.
 Have patience and take the time to think logically and reason through different scenarios until you discover the answer.
 You'll get better at it as you go, but only if you invest the time and energy to really *think*.
 * **Creativity:** Programming is an exceptionally creative process.
 Programmers enjoy designing and building new things.
-If writing computer programs were something a routine and mechanical, computers could probably write their own programs.
+If writing computer programs were something routine and mechanical, computers could probably write their own programs.

-##Comments
+##Getting Started

+*"When I say jump, you say, 'How high?'" --My father's early attempts at programming me...*

+###Comments

 All programming languages have a way to write *comments*.
 Comments are not actual code.
-They're just notes programmers leave themselves and each other to explain the code.
+They're just notes programmers leave themselves and each other to explain their code.

 Here is an example: